lnorton/wafflewar/README.md

 From those files, voronoi.py can partition the United States into terrorities, one for each restaurant.

 Each terroritory is rendered by the Android and iOS application in their respective directories.

 You'll need an API key for Google Maps on Android.

+You'll need a MapBox token for iOS, or you can alter the project to use the MapKit-based view controller.